Rank-based loss for learning hierarchical representations: CONCLUSION

 \section{CONCLUSION}

 This work presented a novel rank based loss function and we have shown its ability to learn embeddings that are representative of the hierarchy of the labels.
 Our rank based loss was compared against another loss function that incorporates hierarchical information, with positive results.
-In the future, a more in depth exploration regarding the effect of the dataset structure on the performance of RbL is needed.
+Next steps involve a more in depth exploration regarding the effect of the dataset structure on the performance of RbL, the use of different distance metrics and evaluation of the approach from classification results.
 Also it would be interesting to test the RbL with a larger number of hierarchical levels, and show its ability to deal with incomplete labelled data.